Richard-Johnson-Links/cybersecurity-blue-team-journey/week01-02-log-analysis/day1-learning-notes.md

-# Week 1–2 Learning Notes
+# Day 1 Learning Notes

 ## Topic: How to Become a SOC Analyst (SANS Blog)
 **Date Read**: 2025-07-02